Meet Our Leadership Team and Staff

 Laura D. Wingate

-Executive Vice President, Education, Support & Advocacy
+Chief Education, Support & Advocacy Officer

 {she, her, hers}

-Laura worked with pediatric and geriatric centers across the United States, providing professional entertainers through the Clown Care and Vaudeville Caravan programs which expanded dramatically over her eight-year tenure.
+Laura Wingate began her career working at Memorial Sloan Kettering Cancer Center.
+During her tenure, she advised and implemented quality improvement initiatives, including redesigning the outpatient center to streamline the patient experience.
+Laura worked with pediatric and geriatric centers across the United States, providing professional entertainers through the Clown Care and Vaudeville Caravan programs, which expanded dramatically over her eight-year tenure.